rubyproducti9n/unofficial-mech/README.md

   Interact with peers and stay connected with the unofficial student community.

 - **Streamlined Experience**
   Minimalist design with easy navigation ensures the best user experience.

+- **Gemini Flash 1.5**
+  Use the Ultimate Google Gemini Flash 1.5 for free.

 ---